Advertiser Disclosure

 Capital One Miles

-The 2x miles on all non-bonus purchases make the Capital One Venture X card a solid option for paying rent.
-Similar to the Capital One Venture card, the Capital One Venture X card also earns Capital One miles, worth 1.8 cents per point according to our valuations.
-As long as the fees associated with paying rent with a credit card are less than 3.6%, the Capital One Venture X card is an excellent card to use.
+The 2x miles on all nonbonus purchases make the Capital One Venture X card a solid option for paying rent.
+Like the Capital One Venture card, the Capital One Venture X card also earns Capital One miles, worth 1.8 cents per point, according to our valuations.
+As long as the fees for paying rent with a credit card are less than 3.6%, the Capital One Venture X card is excellent for this use.

-Freedom Unlimited Card (Best for Cash-Back on Every Purchase)
+6. Freedom Unlimited Card: Best for Cash-Back (or Chase Ultimate Rewards Points) on Every Purchase

 U.P.
 Rating